 The plaster we use for molds is mixed to a certain porosity that draws water out of clay to make the clay rigid and catalyze the drying process.
 Liquid slip is poured and compressed against the porous plaster.
 It assumes the negative form of the plaster.
 Conversely, the plaster absorbs water from the outside in, therefore the longer the liquid clay is in the plaster mold, the thicker the walls of the clay get.
 The plaster will continue to suck moisture out of the slip until there's nothing left.

 This process is known as slipcasting.
-As the moisture from the liquid slip is sucked into the plaster it starts as a film, then a skin, then a shell until the shell is significantly thick and gets hard without the presence of water.
+As the moisture from the liquid slip is sucked into the plaster, it starts as a film, then becomes a skin, then a shell until the shell is significantly thick and gets hard without the presence of water.
 The liquid slip is poured and spends a timed period within the plaster mold allowing this shell to form around the edge.
 Then the remaining wet slip is poured back out, leaving a hollow vessel in the mold.
 Once this shell has a little more time to dry, it can be neatly removed from the plaster mold without sticking.

 Plaster also has a life cycle of how many times it can cycle from wet to dry.
-The porous channels begin to expand and the plaster breaks down - deteriorates.
+The porous channels begin to expand and the plaster breaks down - it deteriorates.
 It can however be recycled by being heated to high temperatures and will become a dry powder that can once again again be mixed with water and turned back to a mold part.

 We want to flow through ideas - not start and stop.
-We want to create a dynamic process dynamic that you can tear down and build back up again:
+We want to create a process dynamic that you can tear down and build back up again: